-Stag and Stone: Religion, Archaeology and Esoteric Aesthetics is a timely and innovative evaluation of the interdisciplinary dialogue between religious studies and archaeology.
-Investigating the core concepts of materiality, perception, ritual and agency the volume redefines conceptual categories and argues for the need of ‘critical bewilderment’ as a unique scholarly practice.
+Stag and Stone is a timely and innovative evaluation of the interdisciplinary dialogue between religious studies and archaeology.
+Investigating the core concepts of materiality, perception, ritual and agency, this volume redefines conceptual categories and argues for the need of ‘critical bewilderment’ as a unique scholarly practice.

-The pioneering intersubjective methodology brings together recent developments in religious aesthetics, theoretical archaeology and cultural studies.
-Taking as its focus ‘troublesome’ objects and places—those deemed ambiguous in purpose and meaning—the individual case studies contribute new knowledge to a range of areas including the archaeology of shamanism, contemporary art and early medieval Norse and Insular material culture.
+This study brings together recent developments in religious aesthetics, theoretical archaeology and cultural studies.
+Taking as its focus ‘troublesome’ objects and places—those deemed ambiguous in purpose and meaning—the case studies presented here contribute new knowledge to a range of areas, including the ontology of matter, agency of images, animal–human studies, and early medieval norse and insular material culture.